aiscience-22/UA_War/README.md

 ## Reducing data

 After some research we discovered: there are two popular free Twitter datasets only.
 Both of them are about 12-13 Gigabytes.
 All smaller datasets are broken in different ways, Olga tried all of them.
-We assumed that it is a normal amount of data for this Ukrainian war related tweets, and there is no point for us do our own API downloading, it will be the same big.
+We assumed that it is a normal amount of data for this Ukrainian war related tweets, and there is no point for us do our own API downloading, it will be the same size.

-How can we reduce data?
+How can we reduce the data size?

 For example, we can use tweets with only one hashtag.
 Unfortunately, it definitely will skew our data, hashtags' popularity changes all the time.
-We're not even sure a certain hashtag existed at Feb 24!
+We're not even sure a certain hashtag existed at Feb 24th!
 (Most probably it wasn't.)

 The same problem is with many other ways of reducing.
 We don’t know users' gender, age, or geographical position to make a selection according to these parameters.
 Any selection according to the content of the tweet - quote, retweet, hashtags – skews the data.

-But we know for sure one thing about users: the date of their registration.
+But we know one thing for sure about users: the date of their registration.
 We can take tweets from users who registered before a certain date.

 First, it allows us to meet out technical requirements.
 Secondly, we can be sure that there are no fake Kremlin users in this dataset: here is the Kremlin's network of Twitter accounts that work together to retweet and drive up traffic: